 The immediate trajectory of this project is two-pronged: 1) identifying factors contributing to the ability of these species to hybridize and 2) evaluating the current and potential future consequences of continued hybridization.

-- Recent graduates (Dyani Sabin '14 and Laura Gray '14) worked on assembling and annotating the mitochondrial genomes of O. rusticus and O. sanbornii.
-We will use these sequences to help us identify species-specific markers that, in conjunction with nuclear markers, will be useful in estimating the rate of hybridization.
-The lab is also collaborating with colleagues at the University of Malaysia to generate mitogenome sequences for other North American crayfish genera in order to study the evolution of mitogenome structure.
+- Recent graduates (Dyani Sabin '14 and Laura Gray '15) worked on assembling and annotating the mitochondrial genomes of O. rusticus and O. sanbornii.
+Full mitochondrial genome sequences are now available for a number of species of crayfish and we are doing comparative analysis with our taxa.
+We are also using these sequences to help us identify species-specific genetic markers that, in conjunction with nuclear markers, will be useful in estimating the rate of hybridization.
+James Medina ('15) and Jun Takaki ('17) have made important contributions to the latter effort.

-- Many students have contributed to our studies of morphological and genetic variation withn and among populations of O. rusticus and O. sanbornii.
-We have sampled several native populations of each species as well as two rivers that are native for O. sanbornii but have been invaded by O. rusticus.
+- Elisa Henderson ('17) is planning to pursue an Honors Project studying patterns of genetic variation in these two species: (1) among native populations of each species and (2) at multiple sample sites along two invaded rivers (in which both species are observed).
+These invaded rivers are native for O. sanbornii but have recently been invaded by O. rusticus.
+Elisa is isolating DNA from our populations and will use RADSEQ to obtain genetic marker information.
 We will use this data to examine the extent and effects of hybridization between these taxa as well as elucidate the recent biogeography of these taxa.

 - Stephen Williams (Honors Project 2012) examined the distribution of genetic variation within and between populations of the rusty crayfish in both it's native and invasive ranges.
 He also asked how the presence of the rusty crayfish may impact the genetic variation in the native Sanborn's crayfish by comparing allopatric and sympatric populations of these species.